computationalgeography/campo/documentation/general/install.rst

 ============

 You can install Campo on Windows, macOS or Linux.
-Supported Python versions are 3.6 up to 3.9.
+Supported Python versions are 3.6 or higher.

 Installing Python
 -----------------